-Due to its versatility, butter is a traditional dairy-based ingredient that the majority of us will previously have regularly stashed in our cupboards and fridges as a staple.
-After all, butter is used in a whole host of different recipes – everything from cakes and pies, rich sauces and fried mushrooms to simply spread on toast or bread rolls.
+Due to its versatility, butter is an ingredient many of us will previously have considered a kitchen staple.
+Butter is used in a whole host of different recipes as it helps to add flavour to a range of dishes from cakes and pies to rich sauces and fried dishes.

 Why use it?
 These oils can withstand a higher temperature of heating (up to around 180°C) without creating potentially harmful fatty acid chains due to rapid oxidation reactions.
 These fatty acids have been linked to an increased risk of heart disease and higher cholesterol levels.

 Nutrition notes: As with all oils, use cold-pressed, organic options where possible.
 Buying organic will reduce the amount of pesticide residue you are exposed to during cooking, while cold-pressing the oils preserves the nutritional quality.